-We want inclusive, accessible public services without any identification with particular religions or beliefs and with no discrimination in employment or service delivery, and human rights protection for service users.
+We want inclusive, accessible public services for everyone, regardless of religion or belief, with no discrimination in employment or service delivery, and human rights protection for service users.

-Religious organisations have important exemptions from the Equality Act 2010 allowing them to discriminate in various ways even when working under contract to provide a public service.
-For example, the exemptions from employment equality legislation allow religious employers to discriminate against potential applicants for jobs on grounds of religion or belief and of sexual orientation, and to discriminate against current employees on those same grounds in ways such as barring them from promotion or dismissing them (See Human Rights and Equality).
+Religious organisations have significant exemptions from the Equality Act 2010 allowing them to discriminate in various ways even when working under contract to provide a public service.
+For example, the exemptions from employment equality legislation allow religious employers to discriminate against potential applicants for jobs on grounds of religion or belief, as well as sexual orientation, and to discriminate against current employees on those same grounds in ways such as barring them from promotion or dismissing them.

 - discrimination against employees of no, or another, religion – including public sector workers who have been transferred to a religious employer

-- unfair promotion prospects for those of the ‘right’ religion
+- unfair promotion prospects for those of the ‘wrong’ religion or no religion

-- discrimination against LGBT people whether employees or service users
+- discrimination against LGBT employees or service users

 - religious harassment